nextpyp/cet_pick/docs/refine.md

 Note that the main difference is the use of the `--fiber` option.

-Outputs generated by this command will be the same as those generated for the globular-shaped proteins.
+Outputs generated by this command will be the same as those generated for the globular-shaped targets.

 Here are some sample outputs saved in the `debug/` folder: